-- 17. Answering paragraph 17, admit that as a result of collective bargaining that occurred in September of 2013, the Board ratified a collective bargaining agreement for the 2014-2015 school year with each of the five separate units of employees represented by MTI on October 7, 2013, deny that any of those agreements was an extension of a 2013-2014 agreement, and deny any other allegations in paragraph 17. - 18.
+- 17. Answering paragraph 17, admit that as a result of collective bargaining that occurred in September of 2013, the Board ratified the collective bargaining agreements for 2014-2015 with each of the five separate units of employees represented by MTI on October 7, 2013, deny the October 3 letter was a "notice" and deny any other allegations in paragraph 17. - 18.
 Answering paragraph 18, admit. - 19.
-Answering paragraph 19, admit that a true and correct copy of a letter sent to members of the Board on May 15, 2014 is attached as Exhibit C to plaintiff's complaint; deny that the letter indicates that it is from plaintiff's counsel as the letter does not refer to plaintiff at all; affirmatively allege on information and belief that at the time Exhibit C was sent, neither WILL nor Attorney Esenberg represented plaintiff; admit that the text quoted in paragraph 19 is text that is included in that letter; affirmatively allege that the letter contains other terms and that it speaks for itself; admit that the letter includes a signature block and letterhead indicating that it was sent by WILL, the organization that is now representing plaintiff in the lawsuit, and indicating that it was sent by Attorney Esenberg, one of the attorneys who is now counsel for Plaintiff in this lawsuit; and deny any other allegations in paragraph 19. - 20.
-Answering paragraph 20, admit that the text quoted in paragraph 20 is text that is included in the May 25, 2014 letter attached as Exhibit C to plaintiff's complaint; affirmatively allege that the letter contains other terms and that it speaks for itself; deny that the letter indicates that it is from plaintiff's counsel as the letter does not refer to plaintiff at all; affirmatively allege on information and belief that at the time Exhibit C was sent, neither WILL nor Attorney Esenberg represented plaintiff; admit that the letter includes a signature block and letterhead indicating that it was sent by WILL, the organization that is now representing plaintiff in the lawsuit, and indicating that it was sent by Attorney Esenberg, one of the attorneys who is now counsel for plaintiff in this lawsuit; and deny any other allegations in paragraph 20.
+Answering paragraph 19, admit that a true and correct copy of a letter sent to members of the Board on May 15, 2014 is attached as Exhibit C to plaintiff's complaint, deny that the letter indicates that it is from plaintiff's counsel as the letter does not refer to plaintiff at all, affirmatively allege on information and belief that at the time Exhibit C was sent, neither WILL nor Attorney Esenberg represented plaintiff, admit that the text quoted in paragraph 19 is text that is included in that letter, affirmatively allege that the letter contains other terms and that it speaks for itself, admit that the letter includes a signature block and letterhead indicating that it was sent by WILL, the organization that is now representing plaintiff in the lawsuit, and indicating that it was sent by Attorney Esenberg, one of the attorneys who is now counsel for Plaintiff in this lawsuit, and deny any other allegations in paragraph 19. - 20.
+Answering paragraph 20, admit that the text quoted in paragraph 20 is text that is included in the May 25, 2014 letter attached as Exhibit C to plaintiff's complaint, affirmatively allege that the letter contains other terms and that it speaks for itself, deny that the letter indicates that it is from plaintiff's counsel as the letter does not refer to plaintiff at all, affirmatively allege on information and belief that at the time Exhibit C was sent, neither WILL nor Attorney Esenberg represented plaintiff, admit that the letter includes a signature block and letterhead indicating that it was sent by WILL, the organization that is now representing plaintiff in the lawsuit, and indicating that it was sent by Attorney Esenberg, one of the attorneys who is now counsel for plaintiff in this lawsuit, and deny any other allegations in paragraph 20.